dd-harp/MASH/README.md

 ### Technical Bits
 If you encounter problems with the `Rcpp` ecosystem for Mac OS, please see this guide (https://thecoatlessprofessor.com/programming/r-compiler-tools-for-rcpp-on-macos/) to fix most common problems.
 Also make sure R is running the latest version.

+The cover image of the masher is from https://flickr.com/photos/smiling_da_vinci/.
+Thank you!